xrdocs/ncs5500/_tutorials/y-1564-sadt-nc5x-part1.md

 ### Permit Y.1564 on Target Interface

 The service UNI or Attachment circuit needs to be enabled to run Y.1564 tests.
 Ideally the target interface must be an L2 transport interface (physical port or sub-interface, bundle or non-bundle).
 The permitted test can be either in internal or external or both depending on the type of test we want to run.
-Following config snippet is shown from the node T18.
+Following config snippet is shown from the node PE1.(refer to logical topology in the concept section).
 ```
 interface TenGigE0/0/0/2.1001 l2transport
  encapsulation dot1q 1001